Eating out on the Isle of Wight

 We are very lucky on the Isle of Wight.
 So many places use local, fresh ingredients and even without my crazy intolerance - I think they should be celebrated and enjoyed by everyone.

-As always, I have enlisted the help of Little Miss Wight Place when compiling our favourites, so you can be assured that lots of these recommendations have been tested out on a family friendly basis too.
+As always, I have enlisted the help of my daughter when compiling our favourites, so you can be assured that lots of these recommendations have been tested out on a family friendly basis too.